Here is a List of some common programming mistakes which are mainly faced by the beginners.

 }

-Remember, the semicolon ';' never goes after the if, for, while, do while or functions statements else the program will function improperly.
+Remember, the semicolon ';' never goes after the if, for, while, do while or functions statements else the program will function improperly.7.
+Over Stepping the boundaries of array definitions or variables is also a major error done by the user which results into the incorrect results.

 8. Misuse the && or || operators.
 Study the De Morgans Law instead.